 Bedgebury is awesome!

-Bedgebury is one of the finest conifer collections in the world, but this does not mean it focusses just on conifers….
-It boasts some of the rarest and most amazing trees on the planet, both evergreen and deciduous, in a carefully planted landscape that provides spectacular vistas throughout the year.
+Bedgebury is considered to be the largest and most complete collection of conifers in the world.
+But this does not mean it focusses just on conifers... the Pinetum boasts some of the rarest and most amazing trees on the planet, both evergreen and deciduous, in a carefully planted landscape that provides spectacular vistas throughout the year.

 - Examples of the tallest tree species in the world.
-We have a fabulous avenue of coast redwood (Sequoia sempervirens) which, in a couple of hundred years or so, will probably be the tallest trees in the South East.
+Bedgebury has a fabulous avenue of coast redwood (Sequoia sempervirens) which, in a couple of hundred years or so, will probably be the tallest trees in the South East.

 - Trees which are actually extinct or growing in very limited numbers in the wild.
-We have specimen of the Franklinia alatamaha; the last sighting of this tree in the wild was 1803!
-We also have specimens of the Sicilian fir (Abies nebrodensis) of which only about 29 mature trees survive in the wild.
+Bedgebury has specimens of the Franklinia alatamaha; the last sighting of this tree in the wild was in 1803!
+There are also specimens of the Sicilian fir (Abies nebrodensis) of which only about 29 mature trees survive.

-- Tree species from around the world: beautiful eucalyptus from Australia, spiky monkey puzzle trees from Chile, Liquidambars (or sweet gums) with their stunning autumn colour from North America and the Far East and rare conifers from far too many different places to name them all.
-The Pinetum has over 12,000 trees across 1,800 species.
+- Tree species from around the world: beautiful eucalyptus from Australia, spiky monkey puzzle trees from Chile, liquidambars (or sweet gums) with their stunning autumn colour from North America and the Far East and rare conifers from far flung places.

-This amazing collection of trees is home to an equally interesting range of wildlife, a direct result of the mixed planting of conifer and deciduous trees.
-Bedgebury’s stunningly beautiful heritage landscape, made up of breath-taking views and extensive natural and man-made waterways, provides a unique and biodiverse environment not found elsewhere in the South East.
-It is a haven for observing and enjoying nature.
-Artists, photographers, ecologists and naturalists are drawn by the rare flowers, plants, insects, amphibians and mammals that make Bedgebury their home.
+This amazing tree collection is home to an equally interesting range of wildlife.
+Bedgebury’s beautiful landscape, made up of breathtaking views and extensive natural and man-made waterways, provides a unique and biodiverse environment.
+Artists, photographers, ecologists and naturalists are drawn by the rare flowers, plants, insects, amphibians and mammals that make this place their home.

 Bedgebury is unique and the Friends of Bedgebury Pinetum want to keep it that way.

-By supporting the Friends, you are supporting Bedgebury’s tree collection and helping us to help other collections across the world through the sharing and dissemination of tree knowledge and expertise.
+By supporting the Friends as a member, donating or leaving a legacy you are supporting Bedgebury’s tree collection and helping us to help other collections across the world through the sharing and dissemination of tree knowledge and expertise.